firedancer-io/firedancer/book/guide/configuring.md

 Each tile needs a dedicated CPU core and it will be saturated at 100% utilization.
-The Agave process will run on the cores under the `solana_labs_affinity` and this should not overlap with tile cores.
+The Agave process will run on the cores under the `agave_affinity` and this should not overlap with tile cores.

 :::